Exopy/exopy/docs/source/user_guide/measure_edition.rst

 try to plot all the data acquired by the measure but leave this work to external programs.

-Ecpy comes with a built-in monitor which can display the values of the database entries.
+Exopy comes with a built-in monitor which can display the values of the database entries.
 It can perform some minimal formatting on those entries and you can build new ones with custom formatting.
 It is attached by default to all measures.